 52 W 116th St between Fifth and Lenox Aves

-Lined with vendors selling goods from all across sub-Saharan Africa, this lively open-air market on 116th Street is the perfect destination for gifts like shea butter, beaded jewelry, and colorful Senegalese baskets (about $35 for a medium size).
-This year there are African-print masks aplenty.
+Lined with vendors selling goods from all across sub-Saharan Africa, this lively open-air market on 116th Street is the perfect destination for gifts like shea butter, beaded jewelry, and colorful Senegalese baskets.

 300 W 116th St between Frederick Douglass Blvd and Manhattan Ave